Geekyash10/AI-Message-Assistant/readme.md

 ### Common Issues

 1. **Extension not appearing**: Ensure the extension is enabled in Chrome.
-2. **AI button not showing**:  After making changes to any frontend files, ensure that you rebuild the extension and refresh it in Chrome
+2. **If Changes are not reflecting**: After making changes to any frontend files, ensure that you rebuild the extension and refresh it in Chrome
 3. **Message generation failed**: Ensure your gemini api key is correct

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙌 Acknowledgments